Why a Dedicated Euphonium Teacher or Mentor Matters

 Between Lessons: Practice with Purpose

-During Lessons: Be an Active Student
+During Lessons: Be an Active Participant

 Building a Practice Routine Around Your Teacher’s Method